AI-Augmented Surveys: Leveraging Large Language Models and Surveys for Opinion Prediction: Frontiers and Challenges in Opinion Prediction with Machine Learning and LLM

-However, recent works suggest that prompt-based LLMs may fail to accurately simulate personal and public opinion.
-First, even after prompting with demographic information, studies found that vanilla LLMs have limitations in accurately and equally representing subpopulations \citep{santurkarWhoseOpinionsLanguage2023,abidPersistentAntiMuslimBias2021}.
-Using conditioning prompts generally enhanced overall performance, but the accuracy varied across different demographic groups \citep{simmons2024assessing}.
-Second, LLMs can generate a typical opinion in a particular demographic group, though it is difficult to predict a specific individual's heterogenous opinion, consequently narrowing the distribution of responses within groups \citep{argyleOutOneMany2023,gordonJuryLearningIntegrating2022,kirkPersonalisationBoundsRisk2023}.
-Third, there have been concerns about the composition of demographic groups that contribute to training data used in pre-training LLMs.
-Since the majority of the training data of LLMs are from the internet, it is possible that LLMs would learn biased stereotypes against a particular demographic group \citep{simmons2024assessing}.
-Also, as more recent text data are part of the pre-training data, LLMs' predictions could be less accurate for the past opinions \citep{longpre2023pretrainer,gonzalez-gallardoYesCanChatGPT2023}.
-Fourth, LLMs’ responses could be affected by ordering and labeling biases, which may hamper the reliability of LLMs in consistently predicting the opinion \citep{dominguez2023questioning}.
-In sum, although the data used to train LLMs come from diverse individuals and periods, which gives them the potential to simulate public opinions from diverse populations, their response patterns do not consistently represent any specific individual from any particular period in the data, which hampers their practical significance \citep{santurkarWhoseOpinionsLanguage2023}.
+However, recent work suggests that prompt-based LLMs may fail to accurately simulate personal and public opinion.
+First, even after prompting with demographic information, studies found that vanilla LLMs have limitations in accurately and equally representing subpopulations~\citep{santurkarWhoseOpinionsLanguage2023,abidPersistentAntiMuslimBias2021}.
+While conditioning LLMs with empirical data generally enhanced overall performance, the performance of in-context learning varies across different demographic groups~\citep{simmons2024assessing}.
+Second, LLMs may simulate a typical opinion in a particular demographic group, but it is difficult to predict a specific individual's complex and nuanced opinions.
+As a result, LLMs tend to generate a much narrower distribution of responses, particularly within groups, compared to those in the real surveys~\citep{argyleOutOneMany2023,gordonJuryLearningIntegrating2022,kirkPersonalisationBoundsRisk2023, bisbee2024synthetic, zhang2025generative}.

+Third, there have been concerns about the composition of demographic groups that contribute to the pre-training data of LLMs.
+Since the majority of the pre-training data comes from the internet, it is possible that LLMs would learn biased stereotypes against a particular demographic group~\citep{simmons2024assessing}.
+While it is true that these stereotypes may reflect real-world opinions, the risk lies in the potential for LLMs to over-represent or amplify such biases due to imbalances or over-reliance on certain data sources.
+This can result in unfair or inaccurate predictions that disproportionately affect marginalized groups.
+Also, as more recent text data are part of the pre-training data, LLMs' predictions could be less accurate for the past opinions~\citep{longpre2023pretrainer,gonzalez-gallardoYesCanChatGPT2023}.
+Fourth, LLMs’ responses could be affected by ordering and labeling biases, which may hamper the reliability of LLMs in consistently predicting the opinion~\citep{dominguez2023questioning, bisbee2024synthetic}.
+In sum, although the data used to train LLMs come from diverse individuals and periods, which gives them the potential to simulate public opinions from diverse populations over time, their response patterns would not reliably represent any specific individual from any particular period in the data.
+This limitation reduces their practical significance~\citep{santurkarWhoseOpinionsLanguage2023}.